anthony-symphony/whatsapp-connect-entitlements/README.md

-# WhatsApp Connect Entitlements
+# Symphony WeChat & WhatsApp Connect Entitlements

 ## Overview
-This Python script allows you to add / remove users to the Symphony WhatsApp Connect entitlements.
+This Python script allows you to add / remove users to the Symphony WeChat & WhatsApp Connect entitlements.
-Users who are added to the WhatsApp Connect entitlements will have access to the Onboarding App which will allow he/she to onboard users on WhatsApp.
+Users who are added to the WeChat & WhatsApp Connect entitlements will have access to the Onboarding App which will allow he/she to onboard users on WeChat & WhatsApp.

 The script will be able to perform the following:
-- Add user(s) to WhatsApp Connect entitlements
+- Add user(s) to WeChat & WhatsApp Connect entitlements
-- Remove user(s) to WhatsApp Connect entitlements
+- Remove user(s) to WeChat & WhatsApp Connect entitlements
 - Get list of users who currently have the entitlement

 The script expects a CSV file as input.